thriveth/CubeFitter.jl/README.md

   `build_model`.
 See the docstrings of these functions for directions.

-### Fitting from fragmentation map
+### Fitting from segmentation map

 As mentioned above, `fit_cube` and `fit_spectrum_from_subcube` can take an arbitrary (set of) mask(s) as input, for which to extract spectrum and perform fitting.
-This set of masks can be a fragmentation map, a map of Voronoi bins (see under "extras" below), or created in any arbitrary way.
+This set of masks can be a segmentation map, a map of Voronoi bins (see under "extras" below), or created in any arbitrary way.

 #### Map/mask format

 - **`fit_cube`**: A 2D array of **integers** of the same dimensions as the spatial dimensions of the data cube in question.
-Every number is interpreted as a separate fragment.
+Every number is interpreted as a separate segment.
 - **`fit_spectrum_from_subcube`**: A 2D BitArray (created as an array of type Bool), where excluded spaxels get the value `false`/0, and included spaxels are `true`/1.